Awethon/awethon.github.io/content/posts/scala-wrappers.md

   }
 {{< / highlight >}}
 \
 The code of initialization is not as clear as before because `ExecutionContext` has to be provided through the `override def` mechanism.
-Initialization order has to be kept in mind because it's possible to get `NullPointerException` there.
+An initialization order has to be kept in mind as it's possible to get `NullPointerException`.
-The more dependencies are stacked together the worse the code looks.
+The more dependencies are stacked together the worse it gets.

-It becomes even worse with Tagless Final.
-When we write wrappers using TF we want to keep the granularity of type classes, but when it comes to initialization, we're doomed because different wrappers require different type class instances to be provided and we can only provide them by creating functions and overriding them in initialization code.
+It becomes even worse with Tagless Final. \
+When we write our wrappers with TF in a project, we can't do much with `F[_]` unless we have instances of typeclasses in a scope together with it.
+It would be reasonable to assume that each wrapper works with different set of type classes.
+So, when it comes to initialization, we're doomed because now we need to provide all the dependencies for each wrapper.

 Here's an example of what TF code might look like:
 {{< highlight scala >}}